knative/serving/docs/debugging/application-debugging-guide.md

 kubectl get ingress
 ```

-This returns the status of the ingress.
+The command returns the status of the ingress.
 You can see the name, age, domains, and IP address.

 ## Check Revision status